tonyewong/surge_comparison/README.md

 ### Tide gauge stations

-* Only take stations with at least 15 years of available data
+* Only taking stations with at least 15 years of available data, from the University of Hawaii Sea Level Center database

 ### Covariate time series forcing